 How to Get the Best From Your Block Dock & Bars (DEFO read)

-We are committed to long life, low waste solutions.
-The Block Dock Vertical Soap Dish as an evergreen solution made in 304 stainless steel or in powdercoated aluminium (depending which one you choose).
-It's designed for bathroom conditions and will stay in tip top condition if you wipe it clean from time to time (by finger or cloth, it's your choice) and dry it off completely on occasion.
+The Block Dock Vertical Soap Dish as an evergreen solution made in New Zealand in either 304 stainless steel or in powdercoated aluminium (depending which one you have).
+If yours is very light to hold and coloured, it's aluminium.
+Both are designed for bathroom conditions and will stay in tip top condition if you wipe the Block Dock clean from time to time (by finger or cloth, it's your choice) and dry it off completely on occasion (weekly is good for Stainless Steel).

 The stainless steel Block Docks are dishwasher safe (sans suction cup).
-Better to keep the Aluminium out of the dishwasher though - it's not designed for in there.
-Both Block Docks are 100% recyclable at end of life, though not the suction cup sadly.
+Better to keep the aluminium out of the dishwasher though - it's not designed for in there.
+Both kinds of Block Docks are 100% recyclable at end of life, though not the suction cup sadly.
+That said, it will keeping suctioning for a very long time!

 Block Dock Placement